j1an5/JFrog_Self-Hosted/Single Node Installation/Docker Compose Installation/README.md

     Validating System requirements

-I   f you are not performing an upgrade, you can ignore the following question and press y
-    Have you disconnected Artifactory Xray pairings, except one prior to performing this upgrade (Refer http://service.jfrog.org/wiki/Xray+and+Artifactory+One+to+One+Pairing for more details) ? [y/N]: y
+    If you are not performing an upgrade, you can ignore the following question and press y Have you disconnected Artifactory Xray pairings, except one prior to performing this upgrade (Refer http://service.jfrog.org/wiki/Xray+and+Artifactory+One+to+One+Pairing for more details) ? [y/N]: y

     Installation Directory (Default: /root/.jfrog/xray): /opt/jfrog/xray